List of awards and nominations received by Radiohead

 The English rock band Radiohead have received 22 awards from 79 nominations.
 They have received 16 Brit Awards nominations, and are the most nominated act in Mercury Prize history, with five nominations.
-They have received three Grammy Awards for Best Alternative Music Album, for OK Computer in 1998, Kid A in 2001 and In Rainbows in 2009.
+They have received six Grammy Awards for Best Alternative Music Album, for OK Computer in 1998, Kid A in 2001 and In Rainbows in 2009.
 At the MTV Video Music Awards, Radiohead received the award for Best Art Direction for "There There" in 2003.
 They received the Q Award for Best Act in the World Today in 2001, 2002 and 2003.
 They were inducted into the Rock and Roll Hall of Fame in 2019.